pyodide/pyodide-blog/content/posts/jspi.md

 The builtin `urllib` library still does not work in Pyodide but `urllib3` supports Pyodide and will use stack switching if it is possible thanks to [work contributed by Joe Marshall](https://github.com/urllib3/urllib3/pull/3427).
+This also means we fully support `requests` since it is a dependency of `urllib3`.

 ### When can we use `run_sync`?